 Getting to Langkawi

-The Danna is 11km north-west of Langkawi International Airport, a 15-minute drive by taxi.
+The Danna is 11 kilometres (6.75 miles) northwest of Langkawi International Airport, a 15-minute drive by taxi.
 Malaysia Airlines flies twice daily between London Heathrow and Kuala Lumpur International Airport and offers connections to Langkawi.

-Langkawi Cable Car, also known as the Skycab, runs 2.2km, over dense rainforest, to a viewing platform at the summit of Gunung Machicang, 700 metres above sea level.
+Langkawi Cable Car, also known as the Skycab, runs 2.2 kilometres (1.4 miles), over dense rainforest, to a viewing platform at the summit of Gunung Machicang, 700 metres above sea level.
 The Skycab’s base station stands within Oriental Village, which also hosts the Skydome, into which 3D films are projected.